Chicken and Dumplings - Updated 2025-08-30

 Instructions

-1. Begin by sautéing the onion and celery in a small amount of butter (not listed in ingredients because everyone has butter, or use oil if you don't.
+1. Start bringing the meal together - Begin by sautéing the onion and celery in a small amount of butter (not listed in ingredients because everyone has butter, or use oil if you don't.
+Do not rush this process - it should take at least 5 minutes, maybe 10.

-2. Once the celery and onion have softened, using this quick method, add your chicken to the saucepan and put a lid on loosely.
+Once the celery and onion have softened, add the thyme and bloom it for 30 seconds.
+Add your pulled chicken meat to the pot and put a lid on loosely.
+Adjust seasonings if needed.
 Cook for 30 minutes or so.

-4. Roll this dough onto a floured surface with a rolling pin, you want your dumplings to be anywhere from 1/8" to less than 1/4" inch.
+1. Rolling and Cutting the Dumplings Roll the dough onto a floured surface with a rolling pin, you want your dumplings to be anywhere from 1/8" to less than 1/4" inch.
 Too thick?
 And they will become pillows.
 Thin enough to have some chew, and will still be great with the leftovers.

-5. Cut the dumplings into strips, then into squares - much like bite size pieces.
-Toss with flour, and add by the handful to the boiling soup.
+Cut the dumplings into strips, then into squares - much like bite size pieces.
+Bring the chicken soup mixture to a rolling boil.
+Toss the dumplings with flour, and add by the handful to the boiling soup.
 Don't plop…it won't kill you with scalding hot bubbles unless you DROP then in there.
 Just lightly sprinkle them in, stir, wait a few seconds, add another handful until you feel the ratio of dumpling to chicken is good.
+Add the parsley, stir.

-6. Adjust your seasonings, and voila!
-You did it!
+1. Adjust your seasonings, and voila!
+You did it

 --------------------